Brown-backed whistler

-The brown-backed whistler (Pachycephala modesta) is a species of bird in the family Pachycephalidae endemic to New Guinea.
+The brown-backed whistler (Pachycephala modesta) is a species of bird in the family Pachycephalidae endemic to Papua New Guinea.
 Its natural habitat is subtropical or tropical moist montane forests.
+It features a grey head, brown upperparts, a white throat and off-white underparts with a greyish chest wash.

 Taxonomy and systematics

 The brown-backed whistler was originally described in the genus Poecilodryas.